Widely regarded as one of the best-attacking full-backs in Europe...

 Kyle Walker was City’s third signing of summer 2017, arriving on a five-year deal from Tottenham Hotspur.

 Taking the number two shirt, the 29-year-old has made the right-back slot his own and won six trophies in his first two seasons.

-Walker began his career at Sheffield United, where he spent a short period on loan at Northampton before returning to Bramall Lane and impressing in the final few games of the season 2008-09 season as the Blades made the Championship playoffs.
+A product of the Sheffield United academy, he spent time on loan at Northampton Town before returning to Bramall Lane and impressing in the final few games of the season 2008-09 season.

 Spurs moved for him that summer, but his progress continued at his home town club, who he immediately returned to on loan.

 However, after impressing in the opening months of the 2009/10 season, he was recalled to Spurs and made two senior appearances.

 Further loan moves followed, to QPR and Aston Villa, in a bid to secure further first-team experience, but in 2011 he forced his way into the Spurs side and became their first-choice right-back.